If you manage a bunch of server machines, you will undoubtedly have run into the following OpenSSH question:

 If you happen to use YubiKey NEO with OpenPGP using gpg-agent/scdaemon, you may get the following error message:

-cannot read public key from pkcs11
+no slots cannot read public key from pkcs11

 The reason is that